 Step 6: If you, run your code now.
 You will see two tabs with title “First” and “Second”.
 These are the titles we gave to our two viewcontrollers.

-Step 7: Here we are done with creating UITabBarController programmatically in swift (swift 4).
-But still we need to add images to our tabs.
-For this we can use UITabBarItem.
+Step 7: Here we are done with creating UITabBarController programmatically in swift .
+But still we need to add images to our tabs, therefore we need to use UITabBarItem.
 Below is the updated code of “createTabBarController” function.
 Here we set tabbaritem to our ViewControllers and also added images to them.

 Step 9: In order to add navigation to your view-controllers we need to add UINavigationController too.
 For this we will change the line where we are assigning array of ViewControllers to UITabBarController with the below code.